Crete to Rhodes

 The Street of the Knights is a dark, cobbled street hardly touched since medieval times and gives a very good impression of what it would have been like to live within these walls.

-This historic street is named Ippoton and stretches from the Grandmasters Palace down the hill to the Archaeological Museum.
+This historic street is named Ippoton and stretches from the Palace of the Grand Masters down the hill to the Archaeological Museum.
 In the middle ages it housed seven inns representing the seven homelands of the Knights.
 There is a lack of modern construction on this street and few shops, so it tends to be quieter than other streets.

 The Archaeological Museum

-The Archaeological Museum is inside the former Hospital of the Knights, at the corner of Appelou and Ippoton Streets.
+The Archaeological Museum of Rhodes is inside the former Hospital of the Knights, at the corner of Appelou and Ippoton Streets.
 The extensive collection takes a while to see, so leave this visit for another day if you are already planning to see the Palace.
-But don’t miss it as it is a lovely atmosphere inside the 15th Century building, and exquisite pieces from the complex history of this crossroads of east and west.
+But don’t miss it, as it is a genuine atmosphere inside the 15th Century building, and exquisite pieces from the complex history of this crossroads of east and west.

 One of the most beautiful pieces in the museum is a marble statue 'Aphrodite of Rhodes' which is more then 2,000 years of age, dated 100 BC.